ulule/django-metasettings/README.rst

     get_currency_from_ip_address('78.192.244.8') # EUR

-to detect the currency with an IP we are using `GeoIP`_ to retrieve the country and then capture the correct currency.
+We are using `GeoIP`_ which gives you the ability to retrieve the country and then we are linking the country to an existing currency.

 So don't forget to import a fresh GeoIP database and be sure to have **GEOIP_PATH**.